seppmail/SEPPmail365cloud/README.md

 ## Routing modes

 When integrating your Exchange online environment with seppmail.cloud, you have to decide between two e-mail routing modes to Microsoft.
-We either set the mx-record to *seppmail.cloud* or leave it at *Microsoft*.
+We either set the mx-record to *SEPPmail.cloud* (inline) or leave it at *Microsoft* (parallel).
 Customers routing e-Mails via seppmail.cloud benefit from our outstanding e-mail filter which prevents spam and unwanted software flowing into your network via e-mail.

->Note: If you leave the mx-record at microsoft you cannot use the seppmail.cloud e-mail filter, but for sure our encryption processing possibilities.
+>Note: If you leave the mx-record at microsoft you CANNOT use the SEPPmail.cloud e-mail filter, but for sure our encryption processing possibilities.

 Now lets look into the 2 different modes.

-### Routing mode "seppmail*
+### Routing mode "inline"

-Routing mode "inline" allows you to use the full power of the SEPPmail.Cloud!
+Routing mode "inline" allows you to use the full power of the SEPPmail.cloud!
 In this scenario, the __mx-record of the e-mail domain is set to the SEPPmail cloud hosts__.
-Inbound e-mails flow to the SEPPmail.Cloud, are scanned, treated cryptographically and then flow to Microsoft via connectors.
-Same is outbound, the mails simply pass the SEPPmail.Cloud before leaving to the internet.
+Inbound e-mails flow to the SEPPmail.cloud, are scanned, treated cryptographically and then flow to Microsoft via connectors.
+Same is outbound, the mails simply pass the SEPPmail.cloud before leaving to the internet.

 ![seppmail](./Visuals/seppmail365cloud-mxseppmail.png)

 ### Routing mode "parallel"

 This routing mode is similar to the way you would integrate any SEPPmail Appliance (self hosted or MSP) with ExchangeOnline.
-E-mails flow to Microsoft, and are looped through SEPPmail based on the need for cryptographic treatment.
+E-mails flow to Microsoft, and are looped through SEPPmail.cloud, based on the need for cryptographic treatment.
 No SEPPmail Virus or SPAM filter is possible in this configuration.

 ![microsoft](./Visuals/seppmail365cloud-mxmicrosoft.png)